 If you’re an adventurous gal like myself, your eyes might light up with excitement at the thought of a solo trip.
 If you’ve been pondering the idea, I highly recommend you take the leap.
 If it’s your first solo travel endeavor, New Orleans is a great city to start.
-The locals are friendly, the food is good, the weather is warm (usually), and the drinks are plenty.
-Whether you’re working or traveling for leisure, I took the liberty of putting together an ideal itinerary for our ladies who love a little time to themselves.
-All you have to do is show up, ‘cause that’s just the way we like it.
+The locals are friendly, the food is good, and the weather is perfect during this time of year.
+Fall brings great opportunities for travel, whether it be for business or pleasure.
+The season is filled with festivals, new restaurant openings, and plenty of opportunities to unwind.
+I took the liberty of putting together an ideal itinerary for our ladies who love a little time to themselves.
+All you have to do is show up and let the good times roll.

 Where to Stay

-If you like your independence but still like to have a safe and solid home-base when you travel, I recommend staying at a cozy Bed & Breakfast.
+If you like your independence but still like to have a safe and solid home-base when you travel, I recommend staying at a cozy bed & breakfast.
 New Orleans is chock-full of them.
 The Garden District is an ideal neighborhood for this- it’s quiet, charming, and safe.
-I might try the Garden District Bed and Breakfast or The Greenhouse Inn, where you can enjoy a European style, top optional pool in a lush courtyard garden.
+My favorite spots are the quaint Garden District Bed and Breakfast and the lovely Greenhouse Inn.

-If you plan to visit New Orleans in the spring, be sure to book ahead, as this is festival season and the high season for travelers.
+If you plan to visit New Orleans in the fall, be sure to book ahead, as this is prime time for festival season.
 If you do decide on the Lower Garden District, a few blocks away is the St. Charles streetcar line.
-Grab yourself a coffee from nearby French Truck coffee, (or enjoy a coffee at your B&B.) Then, ride the streetcar up St. Charles Avenue and take in the gorgeous oak tree-lined street and magnificent homes.
-For a full list of the other delightful Bed and Breakfasts throughout the city, visit the B&B Nola website.
+Ride the streetcar up St. Charles Avenue and take in the gorgeous oak tree-lined street and magnificent homes while catching a fall breeze.
+For a full list of the other delightful Bed and Breakfasts throughout the city, see here.

 Where to Play

 Afterwards, take a royal stroll in City Park and get lost in the wonder of this gorgeous green space.
 Be sure to stop by one of my favorite spots in the park – The Singing Oak.
-Head back to your cozy B&B to rest and refresh before dinner.
-Then, walk over to the Hot Tin Roof at the Pontchartrain Hotel and have a specialty cocktail while you take in one of the best views of the city.
+Head back to your cozy B&B to rest and refresh before happy hour.
+Then, walk over to the Hot Tin Rooftop Bar at the Pontchartrain Hotel and have a specialty cocktail while you take in one of the best views of the city.
 Linger inside the lounge with 1940s artist vibes that nod to American Playwright, Tennessee Williams, who lived at the hotel while writing the classic, A Streetcar Named Desire.
-For dinner, hop in a five minute Uber ride to Pêche in the Warehouse District and grab a seat at the bar for some of the best oysters and fresh fish in the city (be sure to make a reservation though).

 Where to Work